 The Red Admiral Butterfly species page has images and descriptions of the butterfly and its life cycle including caterpillar and pupa.

 The Painted Lady Butterfly species page has images and descriptions of the butterfly and its life cycle including caterpillar and pupa.

 The Small Tortoiseshell Butterfly species page has images and descriptions of the butterfly and its life cycle including caterpillar and pupa.

 Large Tortoiseshell Butterfly (Nymphalis polychloros)

 The Large Tortoiseshell butterfly was once resident and widespread in the southern half of England and Wales.
 Sadly, today, it is no longer considered to be resident.
-Recent records are considered to be either of captive bred releases or migrants from the continent.
-The increase in numbers in recent years in southern regions suggest it may recolonise in the near future.
+Recent records are considered to be either of captive bred releases or migrants from continental Europe.
+The increase in numbers in recent years in southern regions suggest the butterfly may recolonise in the near future.

 The Large Tortoiseshell featured was recorded by Paul Browning in Granada, Spain.